 A Function-Call Subsystem block is a conditionally executed subsystem that runs each time the control port receives a function-call event.
-A Stateflow® chart, Function-Call Generator block, S-Function block, or Hit Crossing block can provide function-call events.
+A Stateflow® chart, Function-Call Generator block, MATLAB Function block, S-Function block, or Hit Crossing block can provide function-call events.

 A function-call subsystem is analogous to a function in a procedural programming language.
 Invoking a function-call subsystem executes the output methods of the blocks within the subsystem in execution order.
 For an explanation of the Function-Call Subsystem block parameters, see Subsystem.